 State adult correctional facilities.
-The proposed legislation increases the statutory penalty for an assault or assault and battery committed against a magistrate.
-If magistrates are assaulted, and these assaults result in a conviction at the same rate as historically reported, the proposal is expected to produce less than one additional felony conviction under § 18.2-57(C) a year.
-In this way, the proposal may increase the future state-responsible (prison) bed space needs of the Commonwealth.
-The impact on state-responsible (prison) beds is estimated to be less than one bed by FY2019.
-Pursuant to § 30-19.1:4, the estimated amount of the necessary appropriation is \$7,680.
+The proposed legislation increases the statutory penalty for an assault or assault and battery committed against a magistrate or attorney for the Commonwealth.
+If magistrates are assaulted, and these assaults result in a conviction at the same rate as historically reported, this portion of the proposal is expected to produce less than one additional felony conviction under § 18.2-57(C) a year.
+If attorneys for the Commonwealth are assaulted, and these assaults result in convictions, at the same rate as magistrates, this portion of the proposal is expected to produce approximately one additional felony conviction a year by FY2019.

+As a result, the proposal is expected to increase the future state-responsible (prison) bed space needs of the Commonwealth.
+The impact on state-responsible (prison) beds is estimated to be approximately one bed by FY2019.
+Pursuant to § 30-19.1:4, the estimated amount of the necessary appropriation is \$22,731.